 If you will not have a reliable cellular or WiFi connection, or even access to a phone while traveling, plan to use passcodes.
 There are four different ways to get an offline passcode:

 - Text message.
 You will still need a cell phone connection, but a text message will often get through even when you have spotty data coverage.
-You will receive a set of 10 passcodes in a single text message.
-The passcodes are good when used within 30 days.
-See the Enter a Passcode section of Using Duo Two-Factor to Log In.
+You will receive a single-use passcode in a text message.
+The passcode is good when used within 30 days.

 - Hardware token.
 Hardware tokens and YubiKeys are available at no cost from the Tech Shop.